evgmesh/OOPinIoT/README.md

 The program reads the whole xml-file [wheather.xml](weather.xml) into a single string object.<br>
 Develop the program further so that it finds and extracts specified items from the xml- string using start and end tags.<br>
 Now we find and extract and display first the location information and then the temperature information.
-Location can be found between the tags \<location> and \</location>.<br> The temperature is between the tags <temp_c> and </temp_c>.
+Location can be found between the tags \<location> and \</location>.
+The temperature is between the tags <temp_c> and </temp_c>.<br>
-<br>To make it easy to find whatever information from the, xml-string write a
-function that takes the xml-string and the "inner" text (same for start tag and end tag) of the tags as parameters and returns the text from between the start tag and end tags. <br>If either start or end tag is not found the function must return "not found". <br>
+To make it easy to find whatever information from the, xml-string write a function that takes the xml-string and the "inner" text (same for start tag and end tag) of the tags as parameters and returns the text from between the start tag and end tags. <br>
+If either start or end tag is not found the function must return "not found". <br>
 Note that when you search for the tag you must search for the whole tag (including angle brackets) not just the tag name that was given as parameter.<br>
 For example, if you wanted to find the location